Computer security incident management: Lessons learned

 In this step information that has been gathered during this process is used to make future decisions on security.
 This step is crucial to the ensure that future events are prevented.
 Using this information to further train admins is critical to the process.
 This step can also be used to process information that is distributed from other entities who have experienced a security event.

+Sector-specific requirements

+Incident response requirements vary by industry.
+In the United States healthcare sector, the Health Insurance Portability and Accountability Act (HIPAA) Security Rule requires covered entities to implement security incident procedures, including mechanisms to identify and respond to suspected or known security incidents and to mitigate harmful effects.
+The 2024 Change Healthcare cyberattack, which disrupted claims processing for healthcare providers across the United States for several weeks, highlighted the importance of robust incident response planning in the healthcare sector.